African American Historic Sites in Deerfield, Massachusetts

 This information builds on research first undertaken by the PVMA African American Monument Committee, formed in 2005, to give greater visibility to Deerfield’s African American presence and experience.
 Representatives of Memorial Hall Museum, Historic Deerfield, Inc., schools, and the community, as well as scholar advisors, served on the Monument Committee.

-The early memories of George Sheldon (1818-1916), a lifelong Deerfield resident and self-appointed town historian, included Cato, who had once been enslaved by the Reverend Jonathan Ashley.
-As slavery was part of the town’s history Sheldon knew of “no reason…why we should not face the facts relating to it, found in church and town records, and old family manuscripts.”
-Sheldon’s “Essay on Negro Slavery” did just that, drawing on unpublished sources ranging from bills of sale to an unpublished reminiscence written by Pliny Arms in the 1840s recounting the community’s memory of the public whipping of Titus, enslaved by Daniel Arms, as punishment for an unsanctioned celebration which Titus evidently led.
+The earliest memories of venerable Deerfield resident and town historian George Sheldon (1818-1916) included Cato Cole, who had once been enslaved by the Reverend Jonathan Ashley.
+Realizing that slavery was part of the town’s history, Sheldon knew of “no reason…why we should not face the facts relating to it, found in church and town records, and old family manuscripts.”
+His 1893 “Essay on Negro Slavery” did just that, drawing on unpublished sources ranging from bills of sale, account books, and legal records, to the oral history of a woman kidnapped from her family in Africa when she was 12 years old.

 After learning about the same Cato that George Sheldon knew as a boy, retired Amherst College physics professor Robert Romer continued to research the history of enslaved people in Deerfield.
-His passion for the topic led to the construction of the first map of Old Deerfield’s main street devoted to identifying sites where the enslaved lived and worked.
-He published Slavery in the Connecticut Valley of Massachusetts in 2009, dedicating it to Cato’s mother, Jenny.
+He dedicated his 2009 book, Slavery in the Connecticut Valley of Massachusetts, to Cato’s mother, Jenny.
+Romer’s passion for the topic led to the construction of the first map of Old Deerfield’s main street devoted to identifying sites where enslaved people lived and worked.

 A Web of Community

-Servitude took many forms in the 18th century.
-Indentured servants, whose contracts could be bought and sold, apprentices bound to labor for their masters for a set term, and the enslaved (often referred to as “servants for life”) were common sights in fields, shops and houses throughout the colonies.
-By the mid-18th century, 38% of households on Deerfield, Massachusetts’ mile-long main street included enslaved people.
-The Williams family alone enslaved at least 13 people during the 18th century, several of whom were baptized at the Fourth Meeting House by the Deerfield minister who himself had enslaved three people.
+Servitude took many forms in the 18th century, including Massachusetts.
+Indentured servants, whose contracts could be bought and sold, apprentices bound to labor for their masters for a set term, and enslaved people (sometimes referred to as “servants for life”) were common sights in fields, shops, and houses throughout British North America.
+Only 28% of the migrants to the North American colonies before the American Revolution were free people.
+By the mid-18th century, over a third of households on Deerfield’s mile-long main street included at least one enslaved person.
+The prominent Williams family enslaved over a dozen people in this period, several of whom were baptized by Deerfield ministers whose own households included enslaved people.

 Control and Resistance

-Slaveholders, civic leaders, and ministers attempted to dictate most aspects of the lives of the enslaved.
-Massachusetts laws mandated a curfew and forbade their consumption of alcohol.
-The Reverend Benjamin Wadsworth linked Christian virtue to obedience: “When your master or Mistress bids you do this or that, Christ bids you do it, because he [Christ] bids you obey them.”
-Despite these coercive efforts, the enslaved found a variety of ways to exercise some personal control over their lives and culture.
+Enslavers, civic leaders, and ministers attempted to dictate most aspects of the lives of enslaved people’s lives.
+Massachusetts laws mandated curfews for enslaved people and regulated their consumption of alcohol.
+The Reverend Jonathan Ashley was typical of 18th-century New England ministers who linked Christian virtue to obedience when he told Deerfield’s enslaved people, “You must be faithful in the places God puts you…in vain think to be Xts [Christ’s] freemen and be slothful Servants.”
+In his book The Well-Ordered Family, published in 1712, the Reverend Benjamin Wadsworth of Boston declared, “When your master or Mistress bids you do this or that, Christ bids you do it, because he [Christ] bids you obey them.”
+Despite these coercive efforts, enslaved people found a variety of ways to exercise some personal control over their lives and culture.
+Carrying out errands for enslavers, for example, provided opportunities to interact with others beyond the household.
+Such day-to-day interactions among people living in bondage were essential to retaining a sense of self and building community.

 Slavery and the 18th-Century Family

-The enslaved in New England were considered part of the household for which they labored.
-They often slept in the same building with the enslaver’s family, worked alongside family members, and were expected to participate actively in the church community.
-The previously enslaved often referred to themselves as having been “raised in the family” of the slaveholder.
+Enslaved people in New England were considered part of the household for which they labored.
+They often slept in the same building with the master’s family, worked alongside family members, and were expected to participate actively in the church community.
+The formerly enslaved often referred to themselves as having been “raised in the family” of their enslaver.

-That Daniel Arms and his enslaved man, Titus, spent a January day in 1762 working side by side for another Deerfield farmer in no way meant that they were perceived as equals; Deerfield church members made Titus’ subordinate status clear when they rebuked him for “di[s]obedience to his master.”
-This fundamental inequality was again revealed when Titus was, without a trial, publicly whipped for stealing and when Daniel Arms decided to sell him for only 19 shillings (the equivalent of four gallons of West India rum.)
+That Daniel Arms and Titus spent a January day in 1762 working side by side for another Deerfield farmer in no way meant that they were perceived as equals.
+Deerfield church members made Titus’ enslaved, subordinate status clear when they rebuked him for “di[s]obedience to his master.”
+This fundamental inequality was again revealed when Titus was, without a trial, publicly whipped for stealing, and when Daniel Arms sold him in exchange for 19 shillings—the price of four gallons of West India rum.

 “Is this where Titus lived?”

 Is this the house where Titus lived?
-Ultimately, we do not know.
-The Old Arms homestead, where Titus worked and slept in the mid-18th century, was built around 1720.
-This drawing, published in The Life of a New England Boy (1896), is based on the artist’s memory of how it looked over 75 years after Titus walked its grounds.
-The house may have been renovated or rebuilt about 1809.
-It was torn down in 1853.
-The renovation, razing, and rebuilding activity on the Arms house lot, highlights the difficulties of offering an accurate view of the places where Titus and other enslaved Deerfield residents resided.
-Many structures now standing on slavery sites post-date the lives of the enslaved who once lived there.
-The few existing structures dating to an enslaved person’ s presence have been altered, renovated, and restored.
-Despite these changes in the built environment, surviving evidence in the form of account books, wills, inventories, and other sources informs and reminds us that dozens of enslaved people lived and worked on the Deerfield Street.
+The Arms homestead where Titus was enslaved by Daniel Arms, Jr. was built around 1720 and demolished in 1853.
+This drawing, published in The Life of a New England Boy (1896), is based on the artist’s memory of how the property looked over 75 years after Titus walked its grounds.
+The renovation and rebuilding activity on the Arms house lot highlights the challenges of offering an accurate view of the places where Titus and other enslaved Deerfield residents lived.
+Many structures now standing on slavery sites post-date the lives of those once enslaved there.
+The few existing structures dating to their presence have been altered, renovated, and restored.
+Despite these changes in the built environment, surviving evidence in the form of account books, wills, inventories, and other sources informs and reminds us that Titus and dozens of other enslaved people lived on Deerfield’s village street in the 17th and 18th centuries.

 For Further Reading